 top of page

-Could you pass the 11-plus?
+Try to pass the 11-plus?

 Well why not have a short try and experience the stress and pressure that your child will face in what is often called a high stakes 11+ exam.
 Many years ago, about 40 years now, the government began abolishing state sponsored elevenplus exams which selected children for grammar.